packetmonkey/uninitialized-memory.com/content/posts/implementing-md2-in-rust.md

 However it looks like our problem may be in the output.
 If we were generating the digest incorrectly, or the checksum or padding, given the characteristics of a cryptographic hash the values should be wildly different.
-Instead it looks like our length is wrong somtimes.
+Instead it looks like our length is wrong sometimes.

 If we look closer at the specific example, we can see we expected `01` to follow `ec` but instead we got `1e`.
 This makes me think we didn't correctly define how long each formatted block should be.